 Christine Hirt (matriculated Fall 2017).
 Christine received her B.A. from the Macaulay Honors College at the City University of New York, Hunter College where she studied Environmental Studies (concentration in Earth Science), Public Policy, and Religion.
 She is currently researching public perceptions of process at the first offshore wind project in the United States off Block Island, Rhode Island.
 Christine received the UD-DEMEC Graduate Fellowship for Wind Energy Research in 2017.
 After graduation Christine went to work as an offshore wind power specialist with the New Jersey Board of Public Utilities, commencing a Knauss Fellowship with NOAA in early 2019.

 Lauren Knapp – (matriculated into PhD, Marine Policy in 2014) Lauren’s interests focus on estimating the societal value of coastal energy, transportation, and nature-based infrastructure systems to inform policy tradeoffs.
 Her main passion involves using indirect, economic mechanisms to value environmental changes.
 Lauren received her PhD. in 2018.
-Lauren is now a post-doctoral fellow at the University of Michigan with the Energy Institute and Institute for Social Research
+Lauren is an Economist with the US EPA.

 Andrew Krueger (PhD, 2008).
 Dr. Krueger’s dissertation focused the visual disamenties associated with offshore wind turbines.
 After receipt of his PhD.
 Andy was one of the first BOEM hires in its new Alternative Energy Leasing Program.
 Andy has been at BOEM since, other than a stint where he pursued a dream to be a police officer, proudly serving in Albany, Georgia.
 While at BOEM, Andy previously served as the Cape Wind project manager and presently is Acting Chief, Leasing Management and Policy Division.
 During his BOEM tenure he also undertook a detail at the US Department of Energy, where he worked on oil and gas issues.